SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/2-parsing-btp-json-output.md

-# Parsing BTP CLI JSON output to retrieve resource GUIDs
+# Getting BTP resource GUIDs with the btp CLI – part 2 - JSON and jq

-_In this second part of a 2-part blog post series on getting BTP resource GUIDs with the BTP CLI, we look at how the CLI supports JSON output, why it's a good choice, and how to parse that._
+_In this second part of a 2-part blog post series on getting BTP resource GUIDs with the btp CLI, we look at how the CLI supports JSON output, why it's a good choice, and how to parse that._

+If you haven't done already, take a look at [part 1](https://blogs.sap.com/2021/11/24/getting-btp-resource-guids-with-the-btp-cli-part-1/) before reading this part.

 ## The Unix philosophy and alternative output formats